BartlettJE/BartlettJE.github.io/research.md

 ## In progress

-Bhogal, M. S. and Bartlett, J. E. (submitted).
+Bhogal, M. S. and Bartlett, J. E. (under review).
 The Influence of Facial Attractiveness on Non-financial Altruism.
 Preprint available at [PsyArXiv](https://psyarxiv.com/gc8en/).

 ## Unpublished research